nikeedev/plantclicker/UpdateLog.md

 **Update 0.4.0(03.11.2021): Added _finally_ Upgrades!
 It will be two new cursor upgrades, but as soon as i get to work with more sprites, more upgrades will be available!
 Hope you enjoy with newest features and the game itself.
 Cheers, Nikita!**

+**Update 0.4.1(04.11.2021): Added even more upgrades, I will not take the surprise away from you guys.**

 ***More updates will be later added, remember that i don't have always time to make them.
 Use [Discuissions](https://github.com/nikeedev/plantclicker/discussions) to give ideas to the game***